garrit-schroeder/tv-show-skipper/README.md

 ## Improvements

-1. Dont extract every frame from video - does not speed up fingerprinting.
-Seeking in a file is slow
-2. Make educated guesses on which parts to fingerpint.
+1. Make educated guesses on which parts to fingerpint.
 At the moment the first quarter of an episode is fingerprinted.
 Might be to much for longer episodes. etc.
-3. Create a fingerprint that works for the whole season instead of finding the same fingerprint for every file.
+2. Create a fingerprint that works for the whole season instead of finding the same fingerprint for every file.